temporalio/documentation/docs/application-development-guide.md

 </TabItem>
 <TabItem value="python">

-During Activity Eecution, an implicit Activity context is set as a [context variable](https://docs.python.org/3/library/contextvars.html).
+During Activity Execution, an implicit Activity context is set as a [context variable](https://docs.python.org/3/library/contextvars.html).
 The context variable itself is not visible, but calls in the `temporalio.activity` package make use of it.
 Specifically: